 Xiye Bastida

-Xiye grew up in San Pedro Tultepec, Mexico—a town deeply connected to Otomi land and tradition.
+So here’s the pitch: Xiye grew up in San Pedro Tultepec, Mexico - a town deeply connected to Otomi land and tradition.
 After severe flooding and drought, her family moved to New York City.
-When Hurricane Sandy hit, everything clicked: climate change wasn’t someone else’s problem—it was tangible.
+When Hurricane Sandy hit, everything clicked: climate change wasn’t someone else’s problem - it was tangible.
 Real.
 Personal.
 She decided to act.

 • Instagram filled with call-to-action flyers and accessible climate explainers